lddefensor/com.compucorp.tasks/README.md

 ##Installation
 Install the civicrm extension using the CiviCRM extension uploader.
 Enable the application. <br />
+Or you can extract all files inside [drupal_dir]/sites/all/modules/civicrm/ext/com.compucorp.tasks <br />
 A menu should show "Compucorp Tasks" on the navigation. <br />
 OR Navigate to civicrm/a/#/membership